pelias/interpolation/readme.md

 Note that `datapath` will default to `./data/downloads` if not specified.

 To filter the TIGER data download you can set `state_code` property in the `pelias-config` file to the 2 digit code of the state to be downloaded.
+In the example configuration above, the state code for Oregon, `41`, is used to limit the download.
 The state code can found by referencing the table below.
 If no `state_code` value is found, all US data will be downloaded.

 | code | state |